maxime-tournier/maxime-tournier.github.com/notes/rotation-stiffness.md

 {% include toc.md %}

+When simulating rigid bodies, one generally ends up with non-symmetric Hessian matrices due to the curvature of $$SO(3)$$ (where Schwartz' theorem about the symmetry of Hessian does not hold), which do not play well with numerical solvers down the road.
+More generally, second derivatives are a pain to work with since there are several definitiions to choose from (e.g. Lie derivative, Levi-Civita connection) which do not always agree.
+Even though there is sometimes a natural choice for some spaces ($$SO(3)$$ which is compact and as such enjoys a bi-invariant Riemannian metric), for others there is none ($$SE(3)$$ which does not have a bi-invariant Riemannian metric) and it is not always clear what to do in such situations.

+Putting theoretical considerations aside, one can simply remark that in practical applications like physics simulation, one generally uses local charts for these spaces anyways (for instance, using body-fixed velocity exponential for rotation integration), therefore an obvious solution is to work inside these charts, which side-steps the problem entirely.
+This means one must keep track of the local chart all along, together with their derivatives.
+These notes describe the procedure for exponential/logarithmic charts.

 # Functions from $$SO(3)$$

 Let $$f: SO(3) \to E$$, with $$E$$ some finite dimensional vector space.
 Let